QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

     q(\epsilon) = \beta \left( \frac{u'(c_1^i(\epsilon))}{u'(c_0^i)} \right) g(\epsilon)

-To deduce a restriction on the consumer’s choice of :math:`\theta^i` we solve the period :math:`1` budget constraint to express :math:`a^i(\epsilon)` as
+To deduce a restriction on equilibrium prices,  we solve the period :math:`1` budget constraint to express :math:`a^i(\epsilon)` as